 Shopping tips for true summer

-- check in natural light
+- test colors in natural light

 - avoid yellow lighting